koda86/floa/man/floa_doc.md

 ### How to use the directory

-In case you are not familiar with Github, there are two ways to work with the repository (Link zur Infoseite):
+There are two ways to use files in the repository (Link zur Infoseite).
+You can either:

 1. Fork the repository

 You can also connect R Studio with Github

-2. Download the repository as a zip file and work locally
+2. or download the repository as a zip file and work locally

+---

 If you aim to reproduce the results of the paper, please open the parent script 'main.R' and read the instructions in the section **Main script** below.
 If you only want to use subscripts (e.g. to calculate prediction bands using one of the three methods), ...